ngaymai/GO-intern-test/README.md

 - Make sure that your backend services, such as APIs or databases, are configured correctly according to your project requirements.

 ---

-Replace "Project Name" with the actual name of your project and adjust the URLs and paths accordingly.
-This README assumes a basic setup and may need modifications based on the specific requirements and technologies used in your project.